mike-zaharchenko17/xv6-os/README-HW3.md

 **hw3test1.c**

 The goal of this test is to get roughly alternating input between children.
 The children are both spawned with the default priority.
 Therefore, one should not overtake the other.

+Expected output: interweaved input ABABABABABAABABA roughly

+**hw3test2.c**

+The goal of this test is to make sure nice clamps properly

+**hw3test3.c**

+The goal of this test is to ensure that the high priority child prints faster

+Expected output: SSSSS child done OK

+**hw4test4.c**